EVOH Barrier Layers for Cannabis Packaging: 2026 Shelf Life & Compliance Guide

 • California: Proposed DCC regulations require quarterly stability testing for products claiming >12-month shelf life.
 EVOH-packaged products pass at significantly higher rates.

-• Michigan: New rules mandate CR packaging that maintains <10% THC degradation over stated shelf life.
+• Michigan: New rules mandate CR Packaging that maintains <10% THC degradation over stated shelf life.
 Non-barrier options can't meet this.

 • Canada: Health Canada's amended Cannabis Regulations cite "package integrity" as a factor in potency labeling compliance.